 If a student is considered as not making adequate progress there will be a review of current provision so that a decision can be made to provide a more effective intervention or in rare cases to suggest that the student’s needs would be more effectively met elsewhere.

 Student progress is tracked throughout their time at school both by academic targets informed by regular assessment and by review of any additional over-arching SEND targeted provision.
 Progress in reading and spelling is also tracked until scores are age appropriate.
 Social/emotional difficulties are tracked through the pastoral tracking system.
-Students whose primary SEND relates to social/emotional/psychological needs will also have the involvement of the pastoral team overseen by the Pastoral Assistant Head.
-Students with medical needs have a Health Care Plan also managed by the Pastoral Assistant Head, but the day to day administration of the plan would be done by a suitably trained, named Learning Support Assistant.
+Students whose primary SEND relates to social/emotional/psychological needs will also have the involvement of the pastoral team overseen by the Pastoral Deputy Head.
+Students with medical needs have a Health Care Plan also managed by the Pastoral Deputy Head, but the day to day administration of the plan would be done by a suitably trained, named Learning Support Assistant.

 Canbury School has a Medical Room that is available during the school day so that qualified help can be summoned immediately.
 There are three fully qualified First Aiders on the staff.
 We are always happy to discuss any students’ health problems with parents as well as the management of any medical condition that may arise.
 Arrangements can be made on an individual basis if medication needs to be stored or administered during the school day.